Kian121/Multinational-Retail-Data-Centralisation/README.md

 Step 11:

-Create a method called clean_card_data in your DataCleaning class to clean the data to remove any erroneous values, NULL values or errors with formatting.
+Create a method called clean_card_data in the DataCleaning class to clean the data to remove any erroneous values, NULL values or errors with formatting.

 ![img11](assets/image11.png)